Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Introduction

-Recall that the holonomy map $\Hol$ is a local homeomorphism for the closed surface $S$.
-However, in this paper, we also consider $\CP^1$-structure with cups, such the punctures are at most poles of order two.
-The holonomy theorem is proved for typical $\CP^1$-surfaces cusps by Luo (\cite{LuoFeng93MonodromyGroupsOfProjectiveStructures}).
-(For higher order poles, see a recent preprint \cite{AllegrettiBridgeland(18)MonodromoyOfMeromorphicProjectiveStructures} ).
-However, in their theorems, the holonomy arounds the punctures are non-trivial (in their words, no ``apparent'' singularities. ) In order to have a convergence of $C_t$ in its thick part, we prove a holonomy theorem (Theorem \ref{HolImmersion}) for the developing pairs of $\CP^1$-structures allowing trivial holonomy around punctures.
+It is a classical theorem that the holonomy map $\Hol$ is a local homeomorphism for the closed surface $S$.
+In the limit of $C_t$, we have a $\CP^1$-structure with cusps, such that cusp points are at most poles of order two in the Schwarzian coordinates.
+The holonomy theorem is proved for such $\CP^1$-surfaces cusps by Luo (\cite{LuoFeng93MonodromyGroupsOfProjectiveStructure}) if punctures have non-trivial peripheral holonomy.
+In this paper, we prove a more general holonomy theorem (Theorem \ref{HolImmersion}) for the developing pairs of $\CP^1$-structures allowing trivial holonomy around punctures.
+We apply this holonomy theorem for the convergence on $C_t$ in every thick part as $t \to \infty$.
+This holonomy theorem is given by appropriately enlarging the character variety, and this enlargement is a certain ramification of the framed representation space introduced by Fock and Goncharov (\cite{FockGoncharov06}).
+(For recent developments on $\CP^1$-structure corresponding to higher order poles, see \cite{GuptaMj21, Allegretti_Bridgeland_20}.)

-Gallo, Kapovich, and Marden algebraically characterized the image of $\Hol$, and it is almost onto one of the two components of $\chi$ (\cite{Gallo-Kapovich-Marden}).
-To be more precise, $\rho \col \pi_1(S) \to \PSL(2, \C) \in \Im \Hol$ if and only if $\Im \rho$ is non-elementary and $\rho$ lifts to a homomorphism from $\pi_1(S)$ into ${\rm SL}(2, \C)$.
-As an example of Type (ii) degeneration, we construct a path $C_t$ whose holonomy limits to an elementary representation, or even to the trivial representation in the space of representations (\S \ref{sExoticDegeneration}).
+Gallo, Kapovich, and Marden algebraically characterized the image of $\Hol$; in particular, it is almost onto one of the two components of the character variety $\rchi$ (\cite{Gallo-Kapovich-Marden}).
+To be more precise, $\rho \col \pi_1(S) \to \PSL_2\C \in \Im \Hol$ if and only if $\Im \rho$ is non-elementary and $\rho$ lifts to a homomorphism from $\pi_1(S)$ into ${\rm SL}(2, \C)$.
+As an example of Type (ii) degeneration, we construct a path $C_t$ whose holonomy limits to an elementary representation, or even to the trivial representation in the representation variety (\S \ref{sExoticDegeneration}).

-If a holonomy of $\CP^1$-structure around a puncture is trivial, as stated above, the correspondence between $\CP^1$-structures and holonomy representations are loose.
-A non-elementary subgroup of $\PSL(2, \C)$ has a non-trivial stabilizer, a similar difficulty occurs when the limit holonomy of a component of $S \minus m$ elementary.
-The subtlety of the main theorems is to due to such flexibility.
+If the holonomy of a $\CP^1$-structure around a puncture is trivial, as stated above, the $\CP^1$-structure can be deformed around the puncture without changing the holonomy of the entire surface.
+A non-elementary subgroup of $\PSL_2\C$ has a non-trivial stabilizer, a similar difficulty occurs when the limit holonomy of a component of $S \minus m$ is elementary.
+As a result of such flexibility, we have rather exotic degenerations described in Case (ii) of \Cref{LimitInPleatedSurface} and \Cref{LImitInDevelopingMap}.